ToryBoy The Movie: Critical reception

 Doc Geeks commented that the film was "a blunt exposé combined with a tinge of lightheartedness.
 Satirical animation cleverly frames Britain in its political context".
-On his blog, novelist Christopher Fowler wrote that ToryBoy The Movie was "a snapshot of our country’s political apathy in microcosm.
-It’s heartbreaking to see people blindly supporting their own demise as if they’re playing some kind of long game they’ll probably never live to see the outcome of.
-Oh, and it’s also very funny."
+On his blog, novelist Christopher Fowler wrote that ToryBoy The Movie was "a snapshot of our country's political apathy in microcosm.
+It's heartbreaking to see people blindly supporting their own demise as if they're playing some kind of long game they'll probably never live to see the outcome of.
+Oh, and it's also very funny."

-When the DVD was released Ben Kamal interviewed Walsh for the Aberdeen student newspaper Gaudie, and wrote "I was prepared for some careful sneering in the interview and subsequent write-up.
+When the DVD was released Ben Kamal interviewed Walsh for the Aberdeen student newspaper The Gaudie, and wrote "I was prepared for some careful sneering in the interview and subsequent write-up.
 This did not (and could not) transpire: firstly because of the film, which comes across as Frank Capra scripted by Evelyn Waugh; secondly because of Walsh himself.
 He is warm, patient and generous, to my own shock I liked him and if you watch the film you'll like him too."

 The Northern Echo article by Lucy Richardson says “at the pre-election hustings, where Sir Stuart does not make an appearance, he tells voters that he will have Sir Stuart jailed before Christmas if elected.”

-Two years after the film release, Lord Michael Ashcroft wrote on his blog: "I’d defy anyone with an interest in politics not to enjoy this film".
+Two years after the film release, Lord Michael Ashcroft wrote on his blog: "I'd defy anyone with an interest in politics not to enjoy this film".
 He went on to say that "despite the zany tone of the film, it also has a hard-hitting message which questions whether one MP in his safe seat, and perhaps other MPs in similar situations, do enough to justify their salary and expenses."